rails/rails/README.markdown

     users.group(users[:name]) # => SELECT * FROM users GROUP BY name

 The best property of the Relational Algebra is its "composability", or closure under all operations.
-For example, to select AND project, just "chain" the method invocations:
+For example, to restrict AND project, just "chain" the method invocations:

     users                                 \
       .where(users[:name].eq('amy'))      \